hyperfiddle/electric-fiddle/src/electric_tutorial/explorer.md

 Server-streamed virtual scroll in **~50ish LOC**

-* View grid in <a href="/electric-tutorial.explorer!DirectoryExplorer/">fullscreen mode here</a>
-* Try it on your phone!
+* View grid in <a href="/electric-tutorial.explorer!DirectoryExplorer/">fullscreen mode here</a>.
+Try it on your phone!
+* **It's not quite 100% stable**—it crashes if you jerk the scroll abruptly—electric v3 has a few crashes left to fix.
+But, this demo is a stress test and is pushing electric very hard!
+Electric is still in private beta, consider this a technical preview.
+* Please let us know what the performance is like for you, this is our first public virtual scroll demo in v3.
+* There are also a few userland layout bugs/imperfections, please report them in the slack thread and we will get them fixed.

 <div style="margin-bottom: 2em;"></div>